-Change in cities and human societies does not just take place, but through a process of gradual transformation, people make changes to suit them.
-The kind of transformation which ends up in pictures and scenery is not as dramatic as what happens in building skyscrapers or permanent housing.
+Change in cities and human societies does not just occur, but through a process of gradual transformation, people make changes to suit them.
+The kind of transformation that ends up in pictures and scenery is not as dramatic as what happens in building skyscrapers or permanent housing.
 In the project, dubbed WWW, comparisons are made between what is there and what people want.
-To get a wide view on the influence of society on space, 150 works of arts that are drawn from 5 continents are observed.
+To get a wide view of the influence of society on space, 150 artworks drawn from 5 continents are observed.

 Customizing living spaces

-For those who were born in the wake of urbanization, the notion has been that social landscaping happens as a result of the strategies and policies of governments.
-This is fast-changing as people take ownership of spaces where they live; it is no longer a matter of adapting to the surrounding but rather customizing living spaces to our own preference.
-What We Want is an illustration that people are willing to divorce themselves from the line of thought that cities must be connected to the history of a people.
-Today, people are importing design ideas and taking suggestions from different cultures on how to model their cities.
-With such a movement at work, these small actions drawn from various places transform not only the outward appearance but the meaning of living in certain areas.
+For those born in the wake of urbanization, the notion has been that social landscaping happens due to the strategies and policies of governments.
+This is fast-changing as people take ownership of spaces where they live; it is no longer a matter of adapting to the surroundings but rather customizing living spaces to our own preference.
+What We Want illustrates that people are willing to divorce themselves from the line of thought that cities must be connected to the history of a people.
+Today, people import design ideas and take suggestions from different cultures on how to model their cities.
+With such a movement at work, these small actions drawn from various places transform the outward appearance and the meaning of living in certain areas.

 Most of the images that make up the WWW collection show urban geography but in the eyes of those who live today.
-These images are further a reflection of how different life can be or is to various people because they look at it from different angles.
-The nature of new images created this way invites everyone to think democratically on where they live, what their circumstances are and how they would like it to be.
+These images reflect how different life can be or is to various people because they look at it from different angles.
+The nature of new images created this way invites everyone to think democratically about where they live, their circumstances, and how they would like it to be.